eemeleems/GEOL0069_Project_FloodDetection/ENVIRONMENTAL_COST.md

 basis.
 This project's use of these datasets does not represent an additional or marginal demand on this infrastructure beyond what already exists.

-### 5.2 Cloud compute: Google Earth Engine and Colab
+### 5.2 Cloud computation: Google Earth Engine and Colab

 All SAR, optical, and DEM data in this project was processed server-side via Google Earth Engine, and all model training ran on Google Colab - both hosted in data centres whose aggregate footprint is substantial